VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

          ! if(...) then

              !
 GRAVITATIONAL WAVES EMISSION PART
              !
-Now that we have found the quasi-best fitting model, let's compute merger time due to GW ! emission, based on Peters 1964
+Now that we have found the quasi-best fitting model, let's compute the merger time due to GW ! emission, based on Peters 1964
              !
 From MESA lib: b% m(1) and b% m(2) are in grams, b% period is in seconds, !     const_def gives Msun, clight and standard_cgrav in cgs